srijon666/Routineo/README.md

   - Similarly, for students who are ill or facing a family emergency, the HOD records the relevant dates to ensure that attendance calculations reflect these exceptions.

 ---
+# StudentDashboard

+StudentDashboard is a comprehensive web application designed to streamline academic information for students.
+It offers a one-stop interface for daily schedules, attendance tracking, class reports, syllabus management, class routines, and faculty information – all integrated into a modern, responsive dashboard.

+## Description

+StudentDashboard aims to simplify student life by providing real-time updates and detailed insights into daily routines, attendance, and academic schedules.
+Whether you need to check your class timings, view attendance reports, or review semester syllabus and routines, StudentDashboard brings all relevant information together on one intuitive platform.

+## Features

+- **Dashboard Navigation:**
+  Easily switch between sections such as Home, Class Report, Semester Syllabus, Class Routine, Faculty Members, and About Us using a clear and intuitive menu.

+- **Real-Time Updates:**
+  The Home page displays a live clock and today’s schedule with smooth, animated transitions to keep you informed at a glance.

+- **Attendance Reports:**
+  Access both daily and monthly attendance reports.
+Use interactive filters to narrow down results by date or month for detailed insights.

+- **Class Routine Management:**
+  Import routine files (CSV, Excel, Word) to automatically update class schedules.
+Edit and save changes directly within the dashboard for efficient routine management.

+- **Faculty & About Sections:**
+  Explore comprehensive profiles of faculty members and learn more about the team behind StudentDashboard.

+## Code Overview

+- **Home Component:**
+  Implements the real-time clock, displays the daily schedule, and provides a basic attendance summary.
+Smooth animations are powered by Framer Motion.

+- **Class Report Components:**
+  Deliver daily and monthly attendance reports with filtering options and dynamic data display in interactive tables.

+- **Semester Syllabus:**
+  Presents syllabus details for each semester in a responsive table format, making academic information easily accessible.

+- **Class Routine Module:**
+  Manages class schedules with robust file parsing using Papa Parse, XLSX, and Mammoth.
+It also supports interactive editing of routine details.

+- **Faculty Members & About Us:**
+  Showcase detailed profiles and information about the project team, ensuring that users can get to know the experts behind the application.

+- **Libraries & Tools:**
+  Built using React.js, enhanced with Framer Motion for animations, and equipped with Papa Parse, XLSX, and Mammoth for seamless file handling.

+---

 ## Additional Features